 Hurst recalled their creative clash, stating, "I won on getting the promotional line, but he won by trying to bury it as softly as he could so you couldn't read it."
 It was a compromise, with Lynch begrudgingly allowing the tagline while subtly downplaying its prominence within the artwork.

-The poster, with its bold colors and extreme slop with a helmeted skier overhead, immediately sparked an idea.
+The poster, with its bold colors and extreme slope with a helmeted skier overhead, immediately sparked an idea.
 I envisioned creating a ski patch inspired by the poster, one that would pay homage to Ernie's passion for skiing while also reflecting our shared memories on the slopes.

 Carefully, we selected cobalt blue, sky blue, and white, mirroring the hues of the poster.
 The skier on the patch, clad in a yellow jacket, mirrored the figure on the poster, capturing the essence of adventure and excitement.